KODAK PORTRA FAMILY

 Portra’s scanning capacity provides an excellent foundation for all of your film photography needs.
 Because a well exposed film negative preserves so much information at time of capture, Portra 160 scanned at 16-bit responds extremely well to post processing adjustments in Lightroom or Photoshop or what ever image editing software tool you use.

-From its technically excellent attributes to the slightly more mysterious, authentic aesthetic qualities it produces, Portra 160 is an excellent, general purpose emulsion you can count on time and again.
+From its technically excellent attributes to the slightly more mysterious, aesthetic qualities Portra 160 is an excellent, general purpose emulsion you can count on time and again.
 At the top of this page you’ll see a sampling of images made with Portra 160.

-Even though it’s not what I’d consider a true 400 speed film, Portra 400 is substantially faster than 160, and having the flexibility of that faster emulsion in mixed, natural light situations opens up more hand-held shooting opportunities for candid work without a tripod.
+Portra 400 is substantially faster than 160, and having the flexibility of that faster emulsion in mixed, natural light situations opens up more hand-held shooting opportunities for candid work without a tripod.
 Portra 400 provides the continuity I’m after, producing a look and feel consistent with the other Portra lines.
-Above are a few Portra 400 sample images, most of which were overexposed as described above.
+Above are a few Portra 400 sample images, most of which were exposed as described above.

 As a recap, here are a few reasons I’ve switched from shooting primarily color slide film to primarily color negative film – now that a film like Portra exists: